 The Isotope Science and Engineering Directorate was established in 2020 as part of Reimagining ORNL.
 Isotopes had been a division of the Nuclear Science and Engineering Directorate, which also included fission and fusion energy.
 Devoting a directorate specifically to isotopes research and production underscores the Lab's focus on the isotopes mission.
 The new directorate will grow the impact of unique isotopes produced at ORNL using the High Flux Isotope Reactor, the Radiochemical Engineering Development Center, and the Lab’s other hot cell facilities.

-Just in the last decade, the Lab started production of actinium-227, a critical ingredient in a highly effective prostate cancer treatment; discovered tennessine, element 117; and produced ruthenium-96—the first ruthenium enriched in the United States since 1983—to support studies on fundamental nuclear physics.
+Just in the last 15 years, the Lab started production of actinium-227, a critical ingredient in a highly effective prostate cancer treatment; discovered tennessine, element 117; and produced ruthenium-96—the first ruthenium enriched in the United States since 1983—to support studies on fundamental nuclear physics.
 Each of these milestones represents the Lab’s leading-edge isotope production capabilities.

 Over the next decade, this diverse staff of scientists and engineers, using facilities and capabilities not available anywhere else in the world, will answer the nation’s need for new applications and production of unique isotopes.

 “In 1943, what would become Oak Ridge National Laboratory began operations to pursue the foundational knowledge needed for sustained plutonium production.
 Today, the Isotope Science and Engineering Directorate carries forward the Lab’s history of isotope and enrichment technology innovation.
 We are enabling a world-leading isotope enterprise, resulting in new medical treatments, scientific discoveries, industry applications, and advances in national security.”